2025 Award Nominations now open!

 Arrell Global Food Innovation Awards

 Awarded annually since 2018, the Arrell Global Food Innovation Awards recognize unique approaches and achievements of individuals and organizations around the globe.
-The two prizes of $100,000 are awarded in these categories: research innovation and community engagement innovation.
+The prizes of $100,000 can be awarded in research innovation and community engagement innovation.

 Arrell Food Institute recognizes global leaders who are ensuring future food security for the planet, and hopes to inspire new leaders to take bold steps towards change.
-Scientific excellence and community engagement are necessary to overcome the challenges our world will face in feeding 9 billion people and beyond.
+Scientific excellence and community engagement are necessary to overcome the challenges our world will face in producing more healthy and nutritious food with less environmental impact and economic inequality.

 This first award recognizes a researcher, or group of researchers, who has advanced understanding of food production, processing, distribution, consumption, safety and/or human nutrition, with a significant positive impact on society.
 It includes, but are not limited to, food science, crop or livestock genetics, agro-ecology, pest management, supply chain management, soil health, human nutrition, food processing, food packaging, or food safety.